TezBaydu/Milestone-Project-1-Band/test.md

                 - Done

 - Test date 14/04/2021
+    - Chrome
+        - [Chrome test]
     - Firefox (Version 87.0)
         - [Firefox test]
     - Microsoft Edge
         - [Microsoft Edge test]
+    - Safari
+        - Unable to fully test without having to make purchase but last test was 99% successful and update should have resolved the issue.

 [Back to top ⇧](#Project-Council-Culture-Test-file)

 #### User Testing

+- During March 2021
     - Align mobile contact image

     - Make buttons slightly bigger for mobile, however still works when small (similar size as letters when typing)
         * Adjusted larger as design has carried on.

     - Letter spacing looks much better

     - Image behind mobile deflects from form on mobile version

 [Back to top ⇧](#Project-Council-Culture-Test-file)